In the spotlight with a Netflix show, India’s elite matchmakers reinvent an age-old tradition

 (Warning: Spoiler ahead.)

 “The show gave me a platform to talk to millions and helped me be more comfortable with myself,” she said.
 “Lots of women write to me about how it empowered them.”
-On the show, Bansal ultimately decides to focus on her denim brand, There, that she co-founded with her sister, instead of pursuing marriage.
+On the show, Bansal ultimately decides to focus on her denim brand, There!, that she co-founded with her sister, instead of pursuing marriage.

 Parul Bhandari, a sociologist at Jindal Global Business School near New Delhi said that the show is a reflection of the ills of Indian society, though she acknowledged that colorism and sexism are global problems.
 Urban Indians with high salaries, English fluency and high-price lifestyle choices think of themselves as “modern” and untouched by these issues.